Last Updated on

 Deep breathing can be a great stress-buster when done right.
 Here are a few breathing exercises you can do during pregnancy:

 - Pranayama: This is a breathing exercise that has several benefits, including having a calming effect on the mind.
-A basic pranayama exercise is to take a deep breath, hold, and breathe out from your nose.
+Here’s a basic pranayama exercise that you can do: take a deep breath, hold, and breathe out from your nose.
 Do this in 5-second intervals, for 10 minutes.

 - Deep and Shallow Breathing: Breathe in from your nose and hold for a few seconds.
 Then, breathe out from your mouth.
 Keep doing this in 5-second intervals for 10 minutes every day.